Disclosure: This post is sponsored by Wagner. All opinions, images and love of DIY projects are 100% mine.

 Don’t they look fab with all the tree lights surrounding them?

 They were easy to make.
 As always, I’m amazed at all of the projects you can do with a heat gun.
-We’ve used it to crackle paint and to clean our grill, in case you missed those earlier posts.
-Wagner has several more heat gun projects on their website, too if you’re interested.

 I’m still wanting to try using the heat gun to strip paint from a painted piece of furniture, but I haven’t found a furniture piece for that project yet!